moneyadviceservice/frontend-code-standards/Readme.md

 |  Chrome for iOS  |  Latest version  |   iOS iPad, iPhone  |
 |  Android Webkit  |  2.x and 4.x  |   Android  |

-*Latest version* - Where latest version is listed, it means the latest major stable version plus one major version back, as these browsers regularly self-update.
+**Latest version** - Where latest version is listed, it means the latest major stable version plus one major version back, as these browsers regularly self-update.

-## Search Engine Optimisation
-An essential part of good web design and development is SEO.
-Well-structured code is the key to ensuring that a web page not only gets properly indexed by search engines, but made accessible to those with limited web capabilities as well.